 Stereo recording was done using a Focusrite Scarlett 2i2 and two Audio Technica AT2035’s.
 A brighter sounding Samson GoMic was used a bit further from the piano – it’s what I had.
 Add some reverb to the SFZ files.

 Leave a review to let others know what you thought of the instrument!

-It's hard to ask for more
+It's not fair to ask for more!

 One of my Pianobook Favourites

 Pianos are such personal instruments but I have a couple in my favourite folder and this is one of them.

 A little bright for me